yosbelms/remote-func/readme.md

 # Overview

 Remote-func is a TypeScript library focused on developer experience.
 There are two primary methods of using Remote-func.
 The first is for plain JavaScript, the second is for use with Babel (which supports TypeScript) allowing type safety between client and server sides.

+# Examples

+Examples can be found in [examples](tree/master/examples) directory.

+- __Simple:__ This examples is written using client AMD bundle.
+- __Type safe:__ This example show RemoteFunc end-to-end type safety capabilities when combined with TypeScript.

 # Installation